AphelionSoftware/OrcaFitBlog/posts/injury-supplements.md

 Also referenced:
 * [Psyllium Husk](https://examine.com/supplements/psyllium/)

+A good summary of arginine and glutamine: [Arginine and glutamine in wound healing](https://www.slideshare.net/reneehin23/arginine-and-glutamine-in-wound-healing)

 ## Example regimes
 ### Empiral example 1
 While the individual pieces of dosage are derived from various studies, this combination hasn`t been studied, and instead is a personal use log.